 Finally, imprecise and vague words and expressions such as ‘some stuff’, ‘that thing’ or ‘those bits’ that fail to sufficiently explain concepts to the reader should also be avoided.
 When remembering that academic language should be clear, precise, formal and objective, we can see how vague expressions such as these should be replaced with more specific language during the editing and proofreading process.

-Well done on completing our short course on academic language.
-Consider next choosing another course to study on academic vocabulary, and don’t forget to download our beginner, intermediate and advanced worksheets to check your progress and understanding.
+Well done on completing our short reader on academic language.
+Consider next choosing another reader to study on academic vocabulary, and don’t forget to download our beginner, intermediate and advanced worksheets to check your progress and understanding.